Visit the DC Green Bank website to sign up for updates.

 Green Banks are institutions that states and countries are using to finance projects that will create green jobs, expand solar power, lower energy costs, reduce greenhouse gas emissions, and meet sustainability goals.
-Green banks are capitalized with limited public funds and attract private capital investment, which are then used to offer loans, leases, credit enhancements, and other financing services to close funding gaps for energy focused retrofits, clean energy installation, and sustainable development projects.
+The DC Green Bank will be capitalized with limited public funds to attract private capital investment, which are then used to offer loans, leases, credit enhancements, and other financing services to close funding gaps for energy focused retrofits, clean energy installation, and sustainable development projects.

-The goal of a green bank is to accelerate the deployment of clean energy technology by leveraging private investment, removing upfront costs, and increasing the efficiency of public dollars.
-Other green banks in the United States — including those in Connecticut, New York, Rhode Island — have shown impressive success in using smaller amounts of public capital to leverage billions of dollars of private sector funding.
+The goal of the green bank is to accelerate energy efficiency improvements and the deployment of clean energy technology by leveraging private investment, removing upfront costs, and increasing the efficiency of public dollars.
+Other green banks in the United States — including those in Connecticut, New York, and Michigan — have shown impressive success in using smaller amounts of public capital to leverage billions of dollars of private sector funding.

-- Attract private capital at a ratio of 5 private dollars to every 1 dollar of public investment;
+- Attract private capital at a ratio of at least 5 private dollars to every 1 dollar of public investment;

 - Use bonding authority to increase capacity, accelerate lending, and recapitalize funds;

 - Be a breakeven entity, where the revenues earned from financing activity cover its operating costs.

 Please see the links below to access a Green Bank 101 primer and the full report and presentation from the Coalition for Green Capital.
 Read about Mayor Bowser’s recent announcement about her plan to make the District of Columbia the first city in the nation to establish a Green Bank.